evdperez/Custom-User-Text-Color-for-Google-Sheets/README.txt

 In your web browser, navigate to the Apps Script Dashboard: https://script.google.com/home Create a new project.
 Give it a name like Color Change Script.
 Copy and paste the code into the project.
 Change the emails to match those of the users on your domain who will be editing the document.
+Change the hex codes to the hex codes for the desired color for each user.
+You can get hex codes for a partiular color by clicking the text color icon and selecting custom color.
+The hex code for the color you select is displayed in the dialogue box.

 In a new tab, go to the Google Developer Console: https://console.developers.google.com/ Create a new project.
 Give it a name like Color Change Add-on